amishra44/nqueens/README.md

 Program to solve the N-Queens problem for a given board size.
 Solves two types of N-Queens problem:

-* Classic N-Queens problem - No two queens intersect vertically, horizontally and diagonally.
+* Classic N-Queens problem - No two queens intersect vertically, horizontally, and diagonally.
 * Extended N-Queens problem - Respects classic rule.
 Additionally, no three queens are on a straight line (at any angle).

 Solves the extended problem as default.
 User can request to solve the classic problem using a command line flag.

 It can use multiple threads to navigate the search space faster.
 Uses a single thread as default.
-User can provides the number of threads using a command line argument.
+User can provide the number of threads using a command line argument.
 Currently, all concurrent searches are rooted at a cell on the first row.

 This implementation currently solves N-Queens problem for board size in range 1 to 30 (both included), in a reasonable amount of time (less than 60 seconds) and space.